-One of the first scheduled reopening sailings departs on January 1st, 2021 for a 3 night cruise to the Bahamas from Miami.
+One of the first scheduled reopening sailings departs is on March 1st, 2021 for a 4 night cruise to the Bahamas.

 Royal Caribbean will completely overhaul their health and sanitation measures to prevent the spread of Covid-19 and keep guests safe when cruising reopens.

 From big changes to the buffet to and enhanced boarding screenings, cruising will look a little different upon reopening.

 Royal Caribbean is currently working with government health authorities, the Cruise Lines International Association, and their own team of medical experts to finalize the complete list of protocols that will be required when cruising resumes.

 Royal Caribbean had started adding health and safety protocols prior to the suspension of cruising including: